-However, I want to be clear that I do not believe just because prudence overrules obligation that somehow the obligation ceases to be one.
+However, I do not believe that just because prudence overrules obligation that somehow the obligation ceases to be one.
 Not quite.
-I’m keen to make some space between my claims and what I take to be the basic Kantian premise that ought implies can.
+I’m keen to put some space between myself and what I take to be the basic Kantian premise that ought implies can.
 The opposite of my eponymous question, Kant’s phrasing insists that if a particular action is impossible for an agent to perform then the agent is under no obligation to perform it.
 Against this, I want to suggest that the obligation still remains; it’s just that it cannot be met.
-In some cases, there may be no moral culpability attendant in my not being able to carry out the obligation.
+In some cases there will be no moral culpability attendant in my not being able to carry out the obligation.
 In other cases, there might well be.
-If the reason I could not perform the rescue is only because I was too blindly drunk to do so, I may be deemed morally blameworthy indeed.
+If the reason I could not perform the rescue is only because I was too blindly drunk to do so, I may be deemed morally, if not legally, blameworthy indeed.

 The other argument against the proposition that can implies ought is that of personal—or national—interest.
 Again, the beach: I may be a great swimmer but if I’m alone with my young child on the otherwise deserted beach and the conditions are such that attempting rescue is mortally perilous to me, then not just prudence but parental responsibility might dictate I refuse to try.
 In this scenario, it should become clearer that it need not be a question of whether I have a duty to attempt the rescue or not.
 The duty to rescue the drowning man is now conflicting directly with my duty to not put my child at undue risk.
 I am not shirking responsibility, I am weighing one set of responsibilities against another set and, finding that it is impossible to meet both, I determine that I have grave reasons to give deference to the one set over the other.
 The accompanying sentiment here should be one of tragedy.